Nike-Inc/wingtips/README.md

 <a name="trace_and_span_anatomy"></a>
 ### What is a Distributed Trace Made Of?

 * Every distributed trace contains a TraceID that represents the entire request across all servers/microservices it touches.
 These TraceIDs are generated as probabilistically unique 64-bit integers (longs).
+In practice these IDs are passed around as unsigned longs in lowercase hexadecimal string format, but conceptually they are just random 64-bit integers.
 * Each unit of work that you want to track in the distributed trace is defined as a Span.
 Spans are usually broken down into overall-request-time for a given request in a given server/microservice, and downstream-call-time for each downstream call made for that request from the server/microservice.
 Spans are identified by a SpanID, which is also a pseudorandomly generated 64-bit long.
 * Spans can have Parent Spans, which is how we build a tree of the request's behavior as it branches across server boundaries.
 The ParentSpanID is set to the parent Span's SpanID.
 * All Spans contain the TraceID of the overall trace they are attached to, whether or not they have Parent Spans.